 Today we’re sharing how to make easy custom stamps.
-We’re using two methods: carving away negative space and adding material (taking a little cheaters shortcut).
+We’re using two stamp-making methods: carving away negative space and adding material (taking a little cheaters shortcut).
 Both are easy ways to create your own unique stamp designs and personalised messages.
 You can use them on their own, together, or in combination with pre-fab stamps to create all sorts of fun projects.
 These stamps were used to make DIY pet gift wrap, including recycled pillow boxes and crackers.
 Happy howlidays indeed!

 Carving Your Own Custom Stamps

 Stamp Carving Supplies and Materials

-A vinyl eraser is a cheap and easy stand-in for stamp carving rubber or lino blocks, but is nowhere near as nice to cut or carve as the real supplies.
+A vinyl eraser is a cheap stand-in for stamp carving rubber or lino blocks, but is nowhere near as nice to cut or carve as the real supplies.
 It’s best reserved for small and simple projects.
 The bigger and more basic the shape, the easier it will be to carve.
-A basic one-part shape, like our mini bone, is much easier than multiple shapes or anything detailed.
+A basic one-part shape, like our bone, is much easier than multiple shapes or anything detailed.
 Start with something simple, especially if you’re making little stamps.

 - Prepare your stamp carving material by cutting to size (if needed).

 - Draw (or transfer) your outline on your carving material.
 Remember, your design will be reversed when stamped.
 If you are making a letter or other directional design, don’t forget to flip it to a mirror image.

 - Optional: When I’m working on mini-stamps, I like to mark a little line on the outside edges as well, to remind me not to cut too deep.
 I can always cut more, but I can’t magically put material back if I’m too heavy handed.
 Little bits, like my paw tips, could just crack off if carved too deeply.